 - b.
-The permittee must utilize analytical methods specified in this permit.
-If no test procedure is specified, the permittee shall analyze the pollutant using: - i.
+The Permittee must utilize analytical methods specified in this permit.
+If no test procedure is specified, the Permittee shall analyze the pollutant using: - i.
 A test procedure listed in 40 CFR 136 which is also approved under A.A.C.
 R9-14-610; - ii.
 An alternative test procedure approved by EPA as provided in 40 CFR 136 and which is also approved under A.A.C.
 R9-14-610; - iii.
 A test procedure listed in 40 CFR 136, with modifications allowed by EPA or approved as a method alteration by ADHS under A.A.C.
-R9-14-610(C); or - iv.
-If no test procedure for a pollutant is available under (3)(b)(i) through (3)(b)(iii) above, any Method approved under A.A.C.
+R9-14-610C; or - iv.
+If no test procedure for a pollutant is available under (4)(b)(i) through (4)(b)(iii) above, any Method approved under A.A.C.
 R9-14-610(B) for wastewater may be used, except the use of field kits is not allowed unless otherwise specified in this permit.
 If there is no approved wastewater method for a parameter, any other method identified in 9 A.A.C.
 14, Article 6 that will achieve appropriate detection and reporting limits may be used for analyses. - c.
-For results to be considered valid, all analytical work, including those tests conducted by the permittee at the time of sampling (see Part II.A.4.a), shall meet quality control standards specified in the approved methods. - d.
-The permittee shall use analytical methods with a Limit of Quantitation (LOQ) that is lower than the effluent limitations, Assessment Levels, Action Levels, or other water quality criteria, if any, specified in this permit.
+For results to be considered valid, all analytical work, including those tests conducted by the Permittee at the time of sampling (see Part II.A.4.a), shall meet quality control standards specified in the approved methods. - d.
+The Permittee shall use analytical methods with a Limit of Quantitation (LOQ) that is lower than the discharge limitations, Action Levels, or other water quality criteria, if any, specified in this permit.
 If all methods have LOQs higher than the applicable water quality criteria, the Permittee shall use the approved analytical method with the lowest LOQ. - e.
-The permittee shall use a standard calibration curve when applicable to the method, where the lowest standard point is equal to or less than the LOQ. - f.
-If requested, the permittee shall participate in the annual NPDES DMR/QA study and submit the results of this study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit.
+The Permittee shall use a standard calibration curve when applicable to the method, where the lowest standard point is equal to or less than the LOQ. - 7.
+Mercury Monitoring The Permittee shall use an ADHS-certified low-level mercury analytical method such as EPA method 245.7 or 1631E to achieve a reporting limit at or below potential discharge limitations or assessment levels (0.01 $\mu$ g/L) for mercury.
+The Permittee shall also use a "clean hands/dirty hands" sampling technique such as EPA Method 1669 if necessary to achieve these reporting limits. - 8.
+Metals Analyses In accordance with 40 CFR 122.45(c), all discharge metals concentrations shall be measured as "total recoverable metals".
+Discharge Limits in this permit, if any, are for total recoverable metals.